 2. You focus on objectives, not deliverables

 Delivering a solution on time and within a budget is, of course, advantageous.
 However, it can’t guarantee its success.
 If a product’s fundamental goals and values aren’t clearly communicated and defined, the team might lose focus and start moving in the wrong direction.
-While discovery ensures everyone has a clear vision as well as knows why and how to get things done.
+One of the benefits of discovery is that it ensures everyone has a clear vision as well as knows why and how to get things done.